HarperFast/harper/dependencies.md

 * Can be deferred: Too small to matter
 * Binary compilation: No
 * Eventual removal: This code could be maintained within our codebase, if necessary, as it is not very large.

+## segfault-handler
+* Need for usage: Provides a way to log segfaults in native code
+* Size/memory cost: 10KB
+* Security: No reported vulnerabilities
+* Binary compilation: Yes (but included as an optional dependency)
+* Eventual removal: This is a very small package, and it is not necessary, just adds debugging information